slak44/adapta-gtk-theme-cinnamon-spices/spice_specific/README.md

 * Cinnamon - increased contrast to indicate active and inactive windows in workspace-switcher applet
 * Cinnamon - alt-tab window preview mode - shade backdrop so the previewed window pops
 * Cinnamon - virtual keyboard - usability tweaks
+* Cinnamon - 4.6.x stock menu - add a height declaration for the app description box, and reduce margins
+* Cinnamon - add a helper script to revert above change for users still on 4.4.x or earlier

 ## License